 - Engaging and supporting regulatory bodies and professional associations for certification, accreditation, and licensing of graduates.

-With PEPFAR support, AIHA’s twinning programs strengthen health systems in a number of key areas, including: increasing the capacity of healthcare workers; introducing new cadres; accrediting pre- and in-service curricula; professional health and allied workforce strengthening; building the capacity of professional associations; creating new models of care; and through the long-term placement of skilled professionals via the Volunteer Healthcare Corps (VHC).
+With PEPFAR support, AIHA’s twinning programs strengthened health systems in a number of key areas, including: increasing the capacity of healthcare workers; introducing new cadres; accrediting pre- and in-service curricula; professional health and allied workforce strengthening; building the capacity of professional associations; creating new models of care; and – from 2006 through 2017 – through the long-term placement of skilled professionals via the Volunteer Healthcare Corps (VHC).

-AIHA builds successful, mutually-supportive relationships with host country stakeholders at multiple levels of the health sector, from national ministries and schools of the health professions to hospitals, clinics, and grassroots service organizations.
-Our proven ability to collaborate with all stakeholders helps to ensure that twinning projects promote local ownership and create synergy with host country goals from day one, thus ensuring they are sustainable.
+AIHA built successful, mutually-supportive relationships with host country stakeholders at multiple levels of the health sector, from national ministries and schools of the health professions to hospitals, clinics, and grassroots service organizations.
+Our proven ability to collaborate with all stakeholders helped to ensure that twinning projects promoted local ownership and created synergy with host country goals from day one, thus ensuring they were sustainable.